 Credit card reward programs have been introduced by lenders to popularize the various cards they offer by rewarding a customer for transacting using their credit card.
 The cardholder is awarded points as per his expenditure for purchasing goods and services.
 The accumulated points can later be redeemed by customers for certain discounts and gifts as per the bank’s guidelines.

 What measures are Indian banks required to take to avoid credit card fraud?

 The Reserve Bank of India mandates the provision of multiple levels of authentication from banks, for customers using credit cards to make online purchases.
 Additionally, customers are advised by banks to use their credit card credentials only in encrypted internet connections to avoid fraudulent transactions.

 How does the cash advance facility help an Indian credit card holder?

-Customers can also use their credit cards as ATM cards and withdraw a stipulated amount of cash, preset by the bank as cash advance.
-Though this feature gives a customer access to instant cash, the bank charges very high interest rates for credit taken using this facility.
+Customers can also use their credit cards as ATM cards and withdraw a stipulated amount of cash, preset by the bank as a cash advance.
+Though this feature gives a customer access to instant cash, the bank charges very high-interest rates for credit taken using this facility.